 SOUTH SAN FRANCISCO, Calif., Dec.
-11 /PRNewswire-FirstCall/ -- Cytokinetics, Incorporated (Nasdaq: CYTK -) announced today that a poster summarizing non-clinical data evaluating ispinesib (SB-715992), a novel inhibitor of the mitotic kinesin, kinesin spindle protein (KSP), in cellular models of multiple myeloma was presented today at the 2006 Annual Meeting of the American Society of Hematology (ASH) in Orlando, Florida.
+7 /PRNewswire-FirstCall/ -- Cytokinetics, Incorporated (Nasdaq: CYTK -) announced today that an abstract summarizing non-clinical data evaluating ispinesib (SB-715992), a novel inhibitor of the mitotic kinesin, kinesin spindle protein (KSP), in in vitro models of multiple myeloma is scheduled to be presented at the 2006 Annual Meeting of the American Society of Hematology (ASH) to be held December 9-12, 2006 in Orlando, Florida.